 Why you should use it:

-- Video streaming & mini programs for e-commerce (E.g. “Intermediaries design patterns and MediatR” by Victor Yu, SSW China)
+Figure: A recent recording from FireUG, “Intermediaries design patterns and MediatR” by Victor Yu, SSW China

 If you want to deploy your App to China and you want to use a domain name to access it, ICP filing is required.
 ICP requires some paperwork to prove the domain belongs to you.